wait-wro/uew-azure-how-to/azure-instruction.md

 6. Press "Keep going" to continue.

 7. Congratulations!
 You have successfully created your Azure account.
 You'll notice a $100 credit allocated for educational purposes.
 Additionally, expect to receive an email from Microsoft Azure sent to your university email address.

+### Adding a Resource on Azure:

+1. In the main menu, click on **Create resource**.
+2. Choose, for example, a virtual machine.